Paracontrolled distributions and singular PDEs: Introduction

 where $\phi \colon \R_+ \times \mathbb{T}^3 \rightarrow \R$, $L = \partial_t - \Delta$, $\xi$ is a space-time white noise, and where $``(\phi)^3"$ denotes a suitable renormalization of a cubic polynomial of $\phi$ and $\lambda$ is the coupling constant of the scalar theory.

 \end{enumerate}

 In this paper we will consider in detail the three cases~\textsc{rde}, \textsc{burgers}, \textsc{pam}.
-In all cases we will exhibit a space of paracontrolled distributions where the equations are well posed (in a suitable sense), and admit a global solution which is unique.
+In all cases we will exhibit a space of paracontrolled distributions where the equations are well posed (in a suitable sense), and admit at least a local in time solution which is unique.
 The three-dimensional stochastic quantization equation \textsc{sq} is studied by R.~Catellier and K.~Chouk in~\cite{Catellier2013} by applying the paracontrolled technique.
 The paracontrolled analysis of \textsc{kpz} will be presented elsewhere~\cite{Gubinelli-KPZ-2013}.

 The kind of results which will be obtained below can be exemplified by the following statement for \textsc{rde}s.
 Below $\CC^\alpha = B^\alpha_{\infty, \infty}$ stands for the H\"older-Besov space of index $\alpha$ on $\mathbb{R}$.
-Given two distributions $f\in \CC^\alpha$ and $g\in \CC^\beta$ with $\alpha+\beta >0$ we can always consider a certain distribution $f \circ g$ which is obtained via a bilinear operation of $f,g$ and which belongs to $\CC^{\alpha+\beta}$. \begin{theorem} Let $\xi:[0,1]\to \mathbb{R}^n$ be a continuous function and $F:\mathbb{R}^d\to \mathcal{L}(\mathbb{R}^n, \mathbb{R}^d)$ be a family of smooth vector-fields.
+Given two distributions $f\in \CC^\alpha$ and $g\in \CC^\beta$ with $\alpha+\beta >0$ we can always consider a certain distribution $f \reso g$ which is obtained via a bilinear operation of $f,g$ and which belongs to $\CC^{\alpha+\beta}$. \begin{theorem} Let $\xi:[0,1]\to \mathbb{R}^n$ be a continuous function and $F:\mathbb{R}^d\to \mathcal{L}(\mathbb{R}^n, \mathbb{R}^d)$ be a family of smooth vector-fields.
 Let $u:[0,1]\to \mathbb{R}^d$ be a solution of the Cauchy problem

 where $u_0 \in \R^d$.
-Let $\vartheta$ be a solution to $\partial_t \vartheta = \xi$ and let $R\xi=(\xi,\vartheta\circ \xi)$.
+Let $\vartheta$ be a solution to $\partial_t \vartheta = \xi$ and let $R\xi=(\xi,\vartheta\reso \xi)$.
 Then for all $\alpha \in (1/3,1)$ there exists a continuous map $\Psi:\mathbb{R}^d\times\CC^{\alpha-1}\times\CC^{2\alpha-1}\to \CC^{\alpha}$ such that $u=\Psi(u_0,R\xi)$ for all $\xi\in C([0,1];\mathbb{R}^d)$. \end{theorem}

 In particular, this theorem provides a natural way of extending the solution map to data $\xi$ which are merely distributions in $\CC^{\alpha-1}$.
 It suffices to approximate $\xi$ by a sequence of smooth functions $(\xi^n)$ converging to $\xi$ in $\CC^{\alpha-1}$, and to prove that the ``lifted" sequence $(R\xi^n)$ converges to some limit in $ \CC^{\alpha-1}\times\CC^{2\alpha-1}$.
 The uniqueness of this limit is not guaranteed however, and each possible limit will give rise to a different notion of solution to the \textsc{rde}, just like in standard rough path theory.